lploc94/flutter_orchestrator/book/chapters/01_the_pain.md

 > *"Any fool can write code that a computer can understand.
 Good programmers write code that humans can understand."* — Martin Fowler

+In this chapter, we explore the fundamental problems that plague large-scale Flutter applications, understanding not just *that* they happen, but *why* they happen.

 ---

 ## 1.1.
 The God Class Syndrome

 In Flutter application development, a common anti-pattern emerges as applications grow: the **God Class**.
+This usually manifests in your `Controller`, `ViewModel`, or `BLoC` files.

+It starts innocently enough—a few lines to handle a login form.
+Then you add validation.
+Then an API call.
+Then error handling.
+Then a caching layer.
+Before you know it, you have a 2,000-line monster that does everything.

 ```mermaid
 graph TB